-If your resume doesn’t include information that the recruiter will be looking for, you can guess that your resume will not end up somewhere nice.
+If you’re not leveraging advanced resume writing techniques and doesn’t include information that the recruiter will be looking for, you can guess that your resume will not end up somewhere nice.

 The best way to ensure you are using the right resume is to create a top 10 list of core skills and requirements outlined from the company’s job description and then cross-referencing that top 10 list to your resume.

 For example, a company seeking resumes from candidates who have these top 5 skills…

 - Project management